-Barriers (also called "Barrier Shielding") are a form of defensive energy screens which can absorb damage before its makes direct contact with what stands under its protection.
+Barriers (also called "barrier shielding", "energy shields" and the like)) are a form of defensive energy screen that can absorb damage before its makes contact with what stands under its protection.

-The potency of barrier emitters are always on the same tier as the unit fielding it.2) Destroyers will have destroyer-tier barriers, light cruisers will have cruiser-tiered barriers, and so forth.
+The potency of a barrier always is on the same tier as the unit fielding it.
+Destroyers will have destroyer-tier barriers, light cruisers will have cruiser-tiered barriers, and so forth.

-Not all units have barriers.
-For example: The M2 Mindy power armor acquired 'bubble barrier' technology through a modular backpack generator in YE 29.
-Even when the Mindy II was introduced, the 'bubble barrier' module was still optional; while the larger M6 Daisy could field a new 'conformal barrier' system.
-It wasn't until YE 36 that barrier shielding technology was refined enough that the Mindy II could have an inbuilt 'conformal barrier' like the Daisy.
-In YE 38, the Mindy IV comes standard with its own 'conformal barrier', its backpack slot instead dedicated to an inbuilt teleportation unit.
+However, not all units have barriers.
+An example:

+The M2 Mindy power armor acquired "bubble barrier" technology through a modular backpack generator in YE 29.
+Even when the Mindy II was introduced, the "bubble barrier" module was optional; the larger M6 Daisy fielded a new "conformal barrier" system.
+It wasn't until YE 36 that barrier shielding technology was refined enough that the Mindy II could have an inbuilt "conformal barrier" like the Daisy.
+In YE 38, the Mindy IV came standard with its own "conformal barrier," its backpack slot instead dedicated to an inbuilt teleportation unit.